umbraco/Umbraco.AuthorizedServices/README.md

 ###### CanManuallyProvideApiKey

-Specifies whether an administrator can manually add API keys.
+Specifies whether an administrator can manually add API keys via the backoffice.
+You might prefer to use this option instead of storing the key in configuration via the `ApiKey` setting.

 ###### CanExchangeToken